DConnorFong/karabiner-config/README.md

 watches the TypeScript files and rebuilds whenever they change.

+## Troubleshooting
+Often just try to manually go over to Karabiner and restart from the UI if some interactions are behaving weirdly (and have previously worked with no changes to the configuration)

 ## License

 Copyright (c) 2022 Maximilian Stoiber / 2024 Connor Fong (Amendments), licensed under the [MIT license](./LICENSE.md).